eli-johnson-04/portfolio/Backlog.md

 ## Background Cards - maybe now background STARS?????
-- [ ] Create little background cards (or STARS????) for every markdown file
+- [x] Create little background cards (or STARS????) for every markdown file
-- [ ] Give background cards color (washed out, muted, kinda blurry) (i may be able to make these one-dimensional and have them face the camera but that could be cheap)
+- [x] Give background cards color (washed out, muted, kinda blurry) (i may be able to make these one-dimensional and have them face the camera but that could be cheap)
-- [ ] Make them fly into their respective sphere when that sphere is hovered
+- [x] Make them fly into their respective sphere when that sphere is hovered
-- [ ] Glassy appearance effect?
+- [x] Glassy appearance effect?

 ## Optional/Stretch Goals
-- [ ] Putting text on a flat visible card instead of wrapping it, still allowing it to face the user but being obviously on a card
+- [NO] Putting text on a flat visible card instead of wrapping it, still allowing it to face the user but being obviously on a card